A few more blocks took us to

 As I mentioned in the previous post, the rainbow flag was a constant fixture around the city.

-Having spent already so much time at the Inca Museum, we opted to forego the Museo Machu Picchu even though it would have been interesting to view the hundreds of artifacts that had been returned to Peru from Yale.
+to forego the Museo Machu Picchu even though it would have been interesting to view the hundreds of artifacts that had been returned to Peru from Yale.

 In the Iglesia Santo Domingo, there were signs on every pew forbidding people to recline.
 I wonder if the church had an issue with homeless people using the church to sleep?